 Board Game Data Explorer

 The project was started using a dataset obtained from the R4DS TidyTuesday Github repository.
 This dataset had been cleaned to remove games published prior to 1950, missing a published year, or with less than 50 user ratings.
 This resulted in a dataset with approximately 10,000 board games.
 Unfortunately, the dataset ended in early 2016.
-Therefore, part of the project included getting the latest data directly from the BoardGameGeek API.
+As such, part of the project included getting the latest data directly from the BoardGameGeek API.

 Features from the dataset selected for the app include: